apache/maven-build-cache-extension/src/site/markdown/how-to.md

 This default behavior prevents common cache invalidation issues, particularly in multi-module JPMS (Java Platform Module System) projects where compiler version changes can cause compilation failures.

-**Overriding Defaults:** When you explicitly configure `executionControl` for a plugin, your explicit configuration completely overrides the defaults for that plugin.
-For example, to track only the `release` property for maven-compiler-plugin instead of the functional parameters from `plugin-parameters/maven-compiler-plugin.xml`:
+**Overriding Defaults:** When you explicitly configure `executionControl` for a plugin goal, your explicit configuration overrides the built-in defaults for that matching plugin and goal.
+Other goals continue to use their defaults.
+For example, to track only the `release` property for the `compile` goal of maven-compiler-plugin instead of the functional parameters from `plugin-parameters/maven-compiler-plugin.xml`:

 ```xml
 <cache xmlns="http://maven.apache.org/BUILD-CACHE-CONFIG/1.2.0">